Commitment to Review

 Email submissions are preferred for all PBS KIDS submissions.
 Please send materials to: firstname.lastname@example.org

 1225 S Clark Street

 Arlington, VA 22202

 Note: Producers wishing to submit their proposal to a continuing series, such as Frontline or American Experience, please see Continuing Series and Anthologies.
 PBS does not forward submissions to existing series.

 Step 4: Proposals are evaluated on an ongoing basis.
-They are judged on many criteria, including (but not confined to) the quality of the proposal or completed work, the credentials of the production team, the needs of the schedule, and the financial request to PBS.
+They are judged on many criteria, including (but not confined to) the quality of the proposal or completed work, compliance with PBS Standards & Practices policies, the credentials of the production team, the needs of the schedule, and the financial request to PBS.
 All projects for consideration will fall within the process that is described below.
 Projects that are unique and timely in nature will receive immediate attention, but PBS will determine, in its sole discretion, which programs and proposals fall into this category.

 The submission process begins with an initial review by our program development team.
 Because the number of proposals we receive varies greatly, we do not have a standard time-frame in place for a response.
 We are committed, however, to contacting producers about their proposed projects as quickly as possible, usually within 4-6 weeks.